data-pup/lisp-webterpreter/README.md

 This is a single-page web application built with Create React App.
 This is a client-side application that presents an interpreter environment, and sends requests to the API when inputs are given.

-# Misc.
-Todo Items

-*  Revert the interface npm dependencies to use plain Bootstrap.
-Lack of JQuery dependency is interesting, but it will be easier to target Bootstrap 3.
-*  Build a hello world API.
-This should be able to echo an expression back to the client.
-*  Rename the API directory to match the camel case naming convention used in the other sub-directories.

 ### May 29 Notes: